Pitt Ohio: Sustainability

-Pitt Ohio is a member of the Environmental Protection Agency's (EPA) SmartWay Transport Partnership in which shippers, carriers, and related companies volunteer to achieve certain fuel efficiency and emissions benchmarks.
-It is also a member of Ecovadis and the Carbon Disclosure Project.

 The company installed a DC microgrid at its Harmar Township terminal combining a 5 kilowatt (kW) vertical-axis wind turbine, a 50 kW solar panel system, and a 70 kW hour (kWh) energy storage system.
 The system was supplying approximately a third of the facility's power needs by the late 2010s.
 It's 100-door Parma, Ohio terminal, built in the late 2010s, included eight vertical-axis wind turbines expected to produce up to 48 kW, a 495 kW solar array consisting of 700 photovoltaic panels, and a 730 kWh energy storage system.
 The company's goal was to generate 100% of the facility's power needs through these means.
 Pitt Ohio was granted a patent in 2020 for a process it developed that takes wind and solar energy into a battery system and subsequently distributes it.
 As of 2021, three of the company's facilities were powered by wind and solar energy.

 Several of the company's buildings have been certified as meeting Leadership in Energy and Environmental Design (LEED) standards for efficient water, energy, and material usage.

 In 2017, Pitt Ohio formed a partnership to deliver SalonCentric's products in reusable totes instead of corrugated boxes.

 Awards

-The company has received a number of awards from industry groups including multiple American Trucking Associations President's Trophy awards for safety, EPA SmartWay Awards, and Carrier of the Year awards from the National Shippers Strategic Transportation Council.
-It has also been recognized by a number of industry publications receiving 41 Quest for Quality awards from Logistics Management Magazine, two Top Green Fleet awards from Heavy Duty Trucking magazine, and multiple Top 100 Trucking Company and G75 Green Supply Chain Partner awards from Inbound Logistics Magazine.
+The company has received multiple American Trucking Associations President's Trophy awards for safety, and a 2017 EPA SmartWay Award.
+It has also received a 2025 Sustainable Supply Chain Award and NAFA Green Fleet “Special Project” Award from Inbound Logistics Magazine.